Waffle House declares 'Index Red,' shutters 365 stores

-Waffle House has declared "Waffle House Index Red," as the fast-food chain closes nearly a quarter of its restaurants in response to the coronavirus pandemic.
+Waffle House has declared "Waffle House Index Red," as the fast-food chain closes about a fifth of its restaurants in response to the coronavirus pandemic.

-The Georgia-based chain's 1,627 restaurants are usually open 24 hours, seven days a week, 365 days a year.
+The Georgia-based chain's approximately 2,000 restaurants are usually open 24 hours, seven days a week, 365 days a year.
 Now, 365 locations are closed, a Waffle House Facebook post said Tuesday.

 "#WaffleHouseIndexRed," said the post.